Uvita Central Pacific Coast, Costa Rica Travel Guide

 Many Uvita restaurants feature open-air dining.

-Communication with staff is important for allergies.
+Communication with the employees are essential for allergies.